 Bev Wanlin added:

 “I am descended from Thomas and Alice (Rand) Lord.
 Thomas, of course, was the son of Robert and Mary (Waite) Lord.
 Her brother was John Ward, the father of Rev. Nathaniel Ward, according to Charlestown Genealogies and Estates (pg.628).
 Robert served in various town offices as mentioned by Gordon, including: deputy of general court (1637), committee to adjust town, county and farm boundary lines (1637), clerk of court at Ipswich (1648), court recorder (1649), sealer of weights and measures (1649), clerk of Salem court (1658), empowered to issue executions (1652), marshal/sheriff for Ipswich court (1648-60) [Cutter].
 Thomas was a cordwainer.”

 The Brosco windows are an appropriate replacement of traditional windows in historic houses.
 The U-factor for the glass with energy panel applied is .42.
-While this is not as low as the .28 available with modern double pane glass, combined with the weather-tight balances it will greatly improve the livability of the house while maintaining the most traditional appearance.
+While this is not as low as the .28 available with modern double pane glass, combined with the weather-tight balances it will greatly improve the livability of the house while maintaining a traditional appearance.